What Causes A Pilot Light To Go Out?

 One common reason that an older furnace fails to operate is a result of the pilot light going out.
 But why does this happen?

-Learn some of the most common issues that result in a pilot light going out, and ultimately a system shutdown here:
+Learn and watch more about some of the most common issues that result in a pilot light going out, and ultimately a system shutdown here:

 Age & Condition Of Heating System